 If you would like to learn more about the Interim Regulation, Institutional Equity is offering Discrimination, Harassment, and Sexual Misconduct Information Sessions throughout the fall academic term.

-The University has also designated Meredith Reeves, as Deputy Title IX Coordinator.
-You may contact Ms. Reeves with questions regarding Title IX or University policy.
+The University has designated Martha Alexander, as Title IX Coordinator.
+You may contact Ms. Alexander with questions regarding Title IX or University policy.

 13 Main Building

 The Interim Regulation includes two categories of prohibited behavior: Sexual Harassment Under Title IX and Sexual Misconduct.

 Sexual Harassment Under Title IX is conduct on the basis of sex that occurs in the University’s education program or education activity and satisfies one of the following conditions:

 - An employee of the University conditioning the provision of an aid, benefit, or service of the recipient on an individual’s participation in unwelcome sexual conduct.
 This type of sexual harassment is also referred to as Quid Pro Quo.;